-Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its residents.
+Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Addressing these issues will require different ideas and approaches.